Antonello Venditti: Biography

 In April 2008, in an interview with a Catholic website, Venditti spoke of his faith in Christ, his devotion to Padre Pio and his respect for Pope Benedict XVI, and also mentioned having been assaulted when he was sixteen by a malevolent entity which he identified with Satan.
 This led the media to class Venditti with other high-profile show-business converts like Claudia Koll (who was also attacked by a malevolent entity) and Giovanni Lindo Ferretti, although actually his conversion long predates theirs.

 In October 2009 Venditti was criticized for asking, during a concert in Sicily, "Why did God create Calabria?" and declaring that "there is really nothing" in Calabria, a region in South Italy.
 In the past it was colonized by the ancient Greeks and became the cradle of Magna Graecia, but now it is also the base of the modern crime organization 'ndrangheta.
 Venditti later made peace with Calabria over a cup of good coffee at his house in Rome with the mayor of Reggio Calabria, Giuseppe Scopelliti.

 In November 2011, Venditti released his new album, named Unica.
-The following tour started in march 2012 in Rome and ended in September 2013 in Turin.
+The following tour started in March 2012 in Rome and ended in September 2013 in Turin.
 The special track "Io l'orchestra le donne e l'amore" was performed at the Arena of Verona.

 In January 2014, Venditti started his small sold-out tour 'Ritorno al Futuro', which consists of the songs from the 1970s and 1980s, such as "Lo stambecco ferito", "Marta", "Compagno di scuola", "Campo de' Fiori" and others.

 Venditti's latest album is Tortuga, released in 2015.
 The opening concert of the following tour had been held at Stadio Olimpico in Rome.

 Due to the 40th anniversary of one of his most popular albums, Venditti released a remastered version of the album and started a large tour throughout Italy.
 The tour started at the Arena of Verona, and played (a.o) five times for a sold-out Palalottomatica in Rome.
 The final concert at the Hammersmith in London had initially been postponed due to Covid-19 restrictions and was eventually cancelled.

 In 2022 Venditti re-united with Francesco De Gregori for a national tour to celebrate the 50th anniversary of their friendship and artistic association.

+After solely having toured for the last decade, a single Di’ una parola had been released in 2024.
+The rewritten song by Venditti was inspired on Say Something by Christina Aguilera.